How to Value a Small Business: Methods Explained

 Importance of Valuation in Business Transactions

-This makes formal assessment both more challenging and more critical.
-We evaluate tangible factors like revenue and assets alongside intangible elements—customer relationships, brand equity, and market position.
+Private businesses lack the continuous price discovery public companies get from stock markets, so formal valuation becomes both more challenging and more critical.
+Assessments blend tangible metrics like revenue and assets with intangible elements such as customer relationships, brand equity, and market position.

 Overview of Practical Valuation Strategies